npm/ndm/README.md

   * **command line arguments**
 * **node_modules:** the services that ndm will execute, run `npm install` to populate the node modules directory.
 * **logs:** the logs from your ndm service wrappers will be output here.

+## Generating service.json

+Run `ndm init`, to generate _service.json_ from your installed npm dependencies.

+Default values will be copied from the `service` stanza in each service's _package.json._

+You can override these default settings by editing _service.json._

+**an example service.json:**

 ```json
 {